Where can I buy strings and accessories for my harp?

-To place a retail order for a standard Lyon & Healy lever or pedal harp, simply select the harp style and finish/color and make a 10% refundable, transferable deposit.
-For a retail special order, a 20% non-refundable deposit is required.
+To place a retail order for a standard Lyon & Healy lever or pedal harp, simply select the harp style and finish/color and make a 20% refundable, transferable deposit.
+For a retail special order, a 40% non-refundable deposit is required.
 Deposits made at current pricing reserve a harp in order of production, the balance of the harp will be the price of the harp at the time it is available for shipment, which may be higher.
 Full payment or approved financing is necessary before delivery.
 To apply for financing, fill out this online credit application with Allegro Credit (an independent finance company).
 For additional information, please see the General Terms & Conditions listed on our Prices page.

 Does Lyon & Healy provide a warranty on its harps?

 Yes, the Louis XV Special, Louis XV, Prince William Gold, Styles 8, 3 and 26 (Gold) come with a 10-year limited warranty, pedal harps come with a 5-year limited warranty, and all lever harps come with a 3-year limited warranty.

 How long does it take for my harp to be delivered?